coveooss/SIGIR-ecom-data-challenge/README.md

 The challenge will happen in two phases:

 * in the first phase, you can submit at most 10 submissions per task per day;
-* in the second phase, you can submit at most 2 submissions per task per day.
+* in the second phase, you can submit at most 1 submission per task per day.

 The winning team is the team leading the leaderboard when the challenge ends: official timelines are on the [SIGIR ecom](https://sigir-ecom.github.io/) page.

-Finally, a CFP will be  issued later, encouraging system papers describing models and approaches, as well as important qualitative insights on the two tasks.
+Finally, a CFP will be issued in the upcoming weeks, encouraging system papers describing models and approaches, as well as important qualitative insights on the two tasks.

 ##### Submission file